 Repayment of Federal Funds Procedure for Students who Withdraw or Cease Attending

-Students considering a departure from Touro College and University System should meet with the Office of Financial Aid if they are using ANY type of federal funding for their education.
+Students considering a departure from Touro University System should meet with the Office of Financial Aid if they are using ANY type of federal funding for their education.

 Students who withdraw completely from the University, officially or unofficially, are required to return a portion of their federal financial aid determined by the percentage of the term completed.
 This policy applies to all federal funding and is mandated by federal regulations.